albino369/ffmpeg-amf-vmix/README.md

 - Issues: open a ticket with details and logs.
 - Discussions: propose improvements and vote on roadmap items.

-Made for streamers and integrators who want AMD GPU acceleration without changing their existing vMix presets.
+💚 Made for streamers and integrators who want AMD GPU acceleration without changing their existing vMix setups.